ZEISS-PiWeb/PiWeb-Volume/README.md

 ## Testing

 In the solution, you'll find a project named `PiWeb.Volume.UI` which is a small UI for loading and viewing PiWeb Volume files.
-Following functions are available
+Following functions are available.
+This repository contains two small test files in the `testdata` folder.
+They contain the same volume, but once with multidirectional data and once without.
+You'll notice the performance difference when viewing them with the UI.

 1. Opening files
 2. Viewing properties and metadata of the volume